-Your Insurance Company May Not Be Playing Straight With You About Your Auto Body Claim
+Your Insurance Company May Not Be Playing It Straight With You

-You always get to decide where your vehicle gets repaired.
-YOU.
-Not your insurance company!
+You always get to decide where your vehicle gets repaired – not your insurance company

 Your insurer will try to direct you to a list of ‘preferred’ auto body shops.
 They might try to make it difficult to use a shop that isn’t on their list.
 They might even tell you they have the right to choose your repair shop for you.
 In most cases, they do not.